dotnet/AspNetCore.Docs/aspnetcore/razor-pages/razor-pages-conventions.md

 Wherever possible, don't set the `Order`, which results in `Order = 0`.
 Rely on routing to select the correct route.

-Razor Pages options, such as adding <xref:Microsoft.AspNetCore.Mvc.RazorPages.RazorPagesOptions.Conventions>, are added when MVC is added to the service collection in `Startup.ConfigureServices`.
+Razor Pages options, such as adding <xref:Microsoft.AspNetCore.Mvc.RazorPages.RazorPagesOptions.Conventions>, are added when Razor Pages is added to the service collection in `Startup.ConfigureServices`.
 For an example, see the [sample app](https://github.com/dotnet/AspNetCore.Docs/tree/master/aspnetcore/razor-pages/razor-pages-conventions/samples/).

 [!code-csharp[](razor-pages-conventions/samples/3.x/SampleApp/Startup.cs?name=snippet1)]